 So where do vegans get protein?
 Here are some of the best vegan protein sources you can include in your diet:

-- Legumes – beans, peanuts and peanut butter, peas, lentils, soya and tofu
+- Legumes – beans, peanuts and peanut butter, peas, lentils and soya

 - Grains – quinoa, brown rice, whole wheat bread and pasta, quinoa, bulgur